Guaiacum sanctum

 Guaiacum sanctum, commonly known as holywood, lignum vitae or holywood lignum-vitae, is a species of flowering plant in the creosote bush family, Zygophyllaceae.
-It is native to tropical America, from Mexico through Central America, Florida, the Caribbean, and northern South America.
+It is native to the Neotropical realm, from Mexico through Central America, Florida in the United States, the Caribbean, and northern South America.
 It has been introduced to other tropical areas of the world.
 It is currently threatened by habitat loss in its native region, and as such, is currently rated near threatened on the IUCN Red List.

 Guaiacum sanctum is the national tree of the Bahamas.

 Etymology

 The native Taíno of the Caribbean referred to the tree as guayacán.
 The common English name is a direct translation of the Spanish "palo santo" (not to be confused with Bursera graveolens).
 Francisco López de Gómara as well as Oviedo make reference to the specific species as such in their respective histories of the New World.
 It earned its name during the time of the Spanish conquest of the New World for its use treating syphilis, whose effects recalled the "evil" of the Black Death.
 Its scientific name is a Latinization of the Taíno guayacán as well as the word sanctum, meaning holy.